apike/allenpike.com/projects/index.markdown

 **Apple Era Projects** (2008-2010)

-For reasons I don't fully understand, Apple offered me a job in 2008.
+For reasons I don't fully understand, Apple offered me a job right out of university.
 I never thought I'd make a detour into working for a large company, but it was a fun ride.

 * **[iWork for iPad](http://www.apple.com/ipad/features/pages.html)**: I worked on the iWork iPad apps, primarily writing Objective-C to support iWork.com.
 Having a secret iPad prototype locked in my desk was possibly the most ridiculous thing ever.